skeddy/skeddy.github.io/_pages/troubleshooting.md

 for /F "tokens=*" %1 in ('wevtutil.exe el') DO wevtutil.exe cl "%1"
 ```

+This can take approx 2 mins to complete.

 ## 3. Run system file check on boot

 This takes a while, but is a great way to check for any remaining issues.

 *Run a system check at boot (Accept and reboot)*
-*Note: Needs Admin CMD and on reboot Can take 4 hours+*
+*Note: Needs Admin CMD and on reboot Can take 2-4 hours depending on your system hardware and space used*

 ```cmd
 chkdsk /x /f /r